Ruslan Salakhutdinov

 He specializes in deep learning, probabilistic graphical models, and large-scale optimization.

 Life

 Salakhutdinov's doctoral advisor was Geoffrey Hinton.
-Salakhutdinov was considering quitting the field of artificial intelligence when he met Hinton in 2014, but changed his mind after Hinton asked him to take part in a project focused on a new way to train artificial neural networks, which he dubbed "deep belief networks."
+Salakhutdinov was considering quitting the field of artificial intelligence when he met Hinton in 2004, but changed his mind after Hinton asked him to take part in a project focused on a new way to train artificial neural networks, which he dubbed "deep belief networks."
 This research made a large impact on the field of deep learning.

 He received his PhD in 2009.

 He is well known for having developed Bayesian Program Learning.

 Career

 Salakhutdinov is a professor of computer science at Carnegie Mellon University.

 Since 2009, he has published at least 42 papers on machine learning.

-His research has been funded by Google, Microsoft and Samsung.
-In 2016, Salakhutdinov joined Apple as its director of AI research.
+Salakhutdinov joined Apple as its director of AI research in 2016 but left in 2020 to return to Carnegie Mellon University.

+In June 2023, Salakhutdinov joined Felix Smart which is a company that uses AI to take care for plants and animals as Board Director.